BitVM/BitVM/docs/chunk_instructions.md

 `elements` - data structure to represent inputs and outputs of each chunk

-`g16_runner_core` - function to generate execute chunked groth16 verifier and collect necessary information
+`g16_runner_core` - function to generate and execute chunked groth16 verifier and collect necessary information

 `g16_runner_utils` - set of functions that wrap tapscripts and is required by g16_runner_core